The-Marcy-Lab-School/marcy-curriculum-docs/mod-7-react/1-intro-to-react.md

 2. What is JSX and how do we write it?
 3. What is a component and how do you make one?
 4. What are props and how do we use them?
-5. What is compilation, when is it necessary, and how do we compile React code?

 ## Key Concepts